kenpusney/rescenario/docs/README.md

-Rescenario is a tool for scenario based RESTful service testing, you can create test scenarios easily with its DSL.
+Res is a tool for scenario based RESTful service testing, you can create test scenarios easily with its DSL.

 * TOC